paolinomanghi/elixir_bari_2025/README.md

 #### Step 3: Taxonomic classification of bins

 This step classifies the genomes passing the qulity filter of the previous step according to the GTDB (https://gtdb.ecogenomic.org/) schema and the GTDB-Tk tookit (https://github.com/Ecogenomics/GTDBTk).
+In this example we assume that you have downloaded the reference GTDB database in the folder "./release220".
+See the file "classify.sh" for the actual command run to produce the output

 ```
 cd classify